raflyadek/Pokedex/README.md

 ## Run Project

-This project was build on JDK 1.8.
+This project was build on `JDK 1.8`.
 Sync the `Gradle` and run the project.
 Install APK on your emulator or real device.
 Dont forget to turn on the `internet` of your device so the application can access the Poke API.